Table of contents

 Google Workspace in the Business Plus and Enterprise variant provides companies with a tool helpful in the course of eDiscovery.
 Google Vault is a service for archiving, storing, searching and exporting data from other Google applications.

-- Mail archive storage rules – the administrator can set any email storage rules for the entire domain.
-Such messages will remain in the archive even when the user deletes them from his inbox.
+- Mail archive storage rules – the administrator can set custom email retention rules for the entire domain.
+Retained messages will remain in the archive even when users delete them from their inboxes.

 - Search Drive and Gmail on the domain – with the help of Google Vault, the administrator can search the entire Google Workspace domain, including the content of work correspondence.

-- Evidence export – Google Vault helps collect and export evidence in the form of files, emails or chat history that the company wants to provide to law enforcement.
+- Evidence export – Google Vault helps collect and export evidence in files, emails, or chat history that the company wants to provide to law enforcement.

-- Mobile device management – each device that has access to company data is assigned in the administration console.
-Thanks to this, the admin can quickly react to theft of the device or suspicious activity.
+- Mobile device management – each device with access to company data is listed in the administration console.
+Thanks to this, the admin can quickly react to the theft or suspicious activity of the device.

-- Chrome browsing safety – the administrator can set the rules for logging users to browsers.
+- Chrome browsing safety – administrators can set the rules for logging users to browsers.

-- Restore a deleted Google account – The administrator can restore the account of any Google Workspace user within 5 days of its deletion.
+- Restore a deleted Google account – The administrator can restore the account of any Google Workspace user within five days of its deletion.

-- Data recovery from Google Drive and Gmail – Gmail correspondence and files stored on Google Drive can be retrieved by the administrator for 25 days from the moment the user deleted them from his account.
+- Data recovery from Google Drive and Gmail – Gmail correspondence and files stored on Google Drive can be retrieved by the administrator for 25 days after the user deletes them from their account.

-Google Workspace administrators in the Enterprise package also have access to a universal tool for protection and threat analytics.
-The security center allows, among others:
+Google Workspace administrators in the Enterprise package also have access to universal protection and threat analytics tool.
+The security centre allows, among others: